MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/developer/universal-fetchxml.md

 # Universal FetchXML

-UFX is an advanced query language that allows you to query data using dynamic FetchXML, shape and prepare the resulting data for consumption by the **Universal Resource Scheduling (URS)** solution.
+UFX is an advanced query language that allows you to query data using dynamic FetchXML, shape, and prepare the resulting data for consumption by the **Universal Resource Scheduling (URS)** solution.
 This query language enables you to create custom queries to customize and extend the schedule board and schedule assistant filters to meet the unique business needs of the organization.

 UFX consists of two components UFX Bag and UFX Query.